-Nikiski boasts an enviable location adjacent to Captain Cook State Recreation Area on Alaska’s Kenai Peninsula and enjoys views of several dormant volcanoes from town.
+Nikiski boasts an enviable location adjacent to Captain Cook State Recreation Area on Alaska’s Kenai Peninsula, about 10 miles north of the bustling town of Kenai.

 Things to do

-For those who’d rather swim indoors, the Nikiski Pool at Mile 23.4 of the Kenai Spur Highway features a large heated pool with 136-foot-long waterslide, hot tubs and a visitor observation area.
+For those looking for an indoor adventure, the Nikiski Pool at Mile 23.4 of the Kenai Spur Highway features a large heated pool, 136-foot-long waterslide, and hot tubs.
 Outside there are picnic facilities and a playground.